 Here is a list of five weird items I have seen people take with them trout fishing.
 I even include a few in my vest.

-I first learnt about the versatility of pantihose from an old guy who was sharing the contents of his fly fishing vest.
+I first learned about the versatility of pantihose from an old guy who was sharing the contents of his fly fishing vest.
 I personally do not bring them myself but he was certainly a fan.
 A pair can be brought for only $3 from amazon but I am fairly certain he just took his wife’s.

 Pantihose are actually quite useful, and they barely take up any space.

 – As a glove when handling fish he plans of keeping.
 The tightly woven mesh greatly improves grip.
 Although to protect the trout’s slime layer, I prefer wet bare skin.

 – As a small net or sieve for taking stream-life samples.
 Simply, dislodge a couple of rocks and stretch out the pantihose and hold them just downstream.
 The small mesh traps the tiny aquatic life.
 It is much more compact than a small sampling net.

 – As a bag for holding caught kept trout.
 Simply drop the (dead) trout into the pantihose then store the trout in the water while you continue to fish.
 It is usually possible to weigh it down with a few rocks to prevent it from floating away.

 – Insect protection.
 If the mosquitoes and midges are biting too much.
 Wearing a clean pair of pantihose over your face create a barrier.
 Sure insects can still bite through the gaps but it is better than nothing.

 Being a small tube of vaseline was a bit of a game changer for me.
 Walking back home after spending all day on a river fishing upstream can result in quite a lot of chafing.
 I suspect that is mostly due to wearing wet pants next to my skin.
 An all day hike is nowhere near as painful.